shreybirmiwal/EthDenver/README.md

 **Why should I care?** <br/>
 The current state of ai crypto agents brings privacy and decentralization - but to do what?
 Send tweets and buy memecoins?
 By bringing on-chain verified cameras, we can now create agents that do more useful things, like file insurnace claims autonomously.
+If agents that can tweet create $10m+ in value, imagine how much value agents that can actually do things will create

 **What's the name mean lol** <br/>